 I earned a master's degree in international affairs two years later, divided about equally between economics and politics courses.
 I enjoyed living in Washington and made a friend at SAIS who was not gay and got to know some neighbors who were.
-Working on the foreign affairs side of the government was not an option on account of my sexual orientation, though, and the other career options with my degree were mainly in business and economics, which I didn't have the math or the self-confidence to do.
+Working on the foreign affairs side of the government was not an option on account of my sexual orientation, though, and the other career options with my degree were mainly in business and economics, which I didn't have the talent or the self-confidence to pursue.

 I looked around for a temporary job in Washington and found one as a research assistant in the Smithsonian.
 I helped the editors of the papers of a nineteenth century American scientist, Joseph Henry.
 I enjoyed this job not only because it was interesting but because it allowed me to work on my own in different museums and at the Library of Congress.
 My position was extended from three to six months and then another six months.